Shop RNIB Donate now

 RNIB Design For Every Gamer logo on black background

-Design for every gamer is our initiative to create a better gaming world for people with sight loss and a rallying cry to the industry to start making real change.
+Design for every gamer (DFEG) is RNIB's initiative to create a better gaming world for people with sight loss and a rallying cry to the industry to start making real change.

 Creating accessible video games for blind and partially sighted people